sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 from a background info article about the
 [transaction process](/concepts/transaction-process/).

-The following guide will help you to customise the process flow in FTW to match the process in our backend.
+The following guide will help you to customise the process flow in the template to match the process in our backend.

 ## 1. Add the new transaction process configuration